woshilapin/kirin/CONTRIBUTING.md

 Its role is to poll an external location and check if new information was published.
 In that case, the worker processes it, stores the result in db and sends the corresponding info to Kraken.

+There must be at least one worker if any feed is polled.
 There can be several of these if the load is important.
 At least one per polled provider is recommended.

 ## Tests